HCSL Publications

 Poster presentation

-15. Chatzimichail T. Diagnostic Uncertainty: A Software Tool for Calculating the Uncertainty of Diagnostic Accuracy Measures [Poster presentation].
-14th International Diagnostic Error in Medicine Conference, Society to Improve Diagnosis in Medicine, Evanston, Illinois, 2021.
+15. Chatzimichail T. Diagnostic Uncertainty: A Software Tool for Calculating the Uncertainty of Diagnostic Accuracy Measures.
+Poster presented at: 14th International Diagnostic Error in Medicine Conference; Society to Improve Diagnosis in Medicine; October 25-27, 2021; Evanston, Illinois.

 Abstract